What do I need to get started?

 Have I put the nappy on properly?

 After putting the nappy on your baby, observe how it fits around the legs and bum.
 The leg elastics should fit either on the leg or snug in the crease (If one method doesn't work for you try the other).
 If you see gaps between the nappy and the skin then the fit should be adjusted.
-Use the adjustable waist snaps to ensure the nappy fits snuggly around the back and waist.
+Use the adjustable waist snaps to ensure the nappy fits snuggly around the back and waist without being too tight.
+You should be able to fit two fingers between the nappy and baby.

 Can I use rash creams?